-Canon 70d runs on an LP-E6 lithium-ion battery while the 80D has an LP-E6N power pack battery.
-To compare the battery life, the latter is able to take 960 shots on a single charge while the 70D can capture 920 shots before the battery dies.
-Considering this factor, the 80D is a better choice in Canon 80d vs 70d.
+Canon 70d runs on an LP-E6 lithium-ion battery, while the 80D has an LP-E6N power pack battery.
+If we compare the battery life, the latter can take 960 shots on a single charge, while the Canon 70D can capture 920 photos before the battery dies.
+Considering this as a buying factor, I can say that the 80D is a better choice.

 What Special Features Does Canon EOS 80D Offer?

-After we have discussed the overall comparison between the Canon 80D vs 70D, it’s important to understand the distinctive aspects that the 80D offers which make it more desirable than its predecessor.
+After discussing the overall comparison between the Canon 80D vs. 70D, it’s essential to understand the distinctive aspects that the 80D offers, which make it more desirable than its predecessor.
 So, let’s analyze the unique features with some details.

 2. Built-in Intervalometer

 The built-in intervalometer in Canon 80D certainly adds a lot to its selling point.
-It has a self-locking as well as a self-timing mechanism that allows you to shoot a time-lapse sequence with minimal camera shaking and motion blurring.
+It has a self-locking and a self-timing mechanism that allows you to shoot a time-lapse sequence with minimal camera shaking and motion blurring.

 3. NFC Connectivity

-This feature is a merit for the Canon EOS 80D model.
+This feature is a merit for the Canon 80D model.

 Overall, both the camera models give good performance and provide a good quality image and videography.
-However, Canon EOS 70D is comparatively cheaper having been in the market for a longer time.
-You will probably get a much better discount on the 70d than the 80D.
+However, Canon EOS 70D is comparatively cheaper, having been in the market for a longer time.
+Therefore, you will probably get a much better discount on the Canon 70d than the 80D.

 Why Should You Choose Canon EOS 70D?

-If you are new to operating a DSLR or if you are thinking of upgrading your current gear within an affordable price range, then the Canon EOS 70D would be a better choice for you.
-It is slightly cheaper than 80D but does not miss out on the major features.
+If you are new to operating a DSLR or thinking of upgrading your current gear within an affordable price range, then the Canon EOS 70D would be a better choice for you.
+It is slightly cheaper than 80D but does not miss out on the significant features.

 Why Should You Choose Canon EOS 80D?

-Canon EOS 80D is a good choice for people who are accustomed to the mechanisms and control of modern DSLRs.
-For novices, it may take some time to get a proper hold of the camera.
+Canon EOS 80D is a good choice for people accustomed to the mechanisms and control of modern DSLRs.
+However, for novices, it may take some time to get a proper hold of the camera.